himedlooff/proto-clashers/clan-name/index.md

 # The basics

 We are a level 60+ clan.
 We are an active, nice, friendly clan.
 Most member have been together for many, many months.
 We have a good mix of adults and teenagers.
 Our goal is to provide a fun environment where we can socialize while playing this fun game.
 We want active players who will chat, request and donate a lot.
-Currenly we are recruit players at level 60+.
+Currenly we are recruiting players at level 60+.
 The level of our members are constantly rising, and we will soon raise our level.

 Donation Requirement: